BSSS Annual Conference

 Soil Health Presentation Session (1)

-Luci Corbett – Short and long term impacts of ground preparation on soil carbon in woodland afforestation and reforestation [10:00am]
+Luci Corbett – Impacts of ground preparation on soil carbon in woodland afforestation and reforestation [10:00am]

 Khagendra Baral – The effect of slurry treatments and spreading techniques on soil N2O emissions [10:15am]